EliasDeHondt/CLion-Projects-Embedded/README.md

-# IntelliJ-Projects-Embedded
+# CLion-Projects-Embedded
-IntelliJ Projects [Embedded] First year exercises of training applied computer science at the KdG.
+CLion Projects [Embedded] First year exercises of training applied computer science at the KdG.